AcoAlexDev/Aco-JUCE-CMake-Template/README.md

     FORMATS AU VST3 Standalone
     PRODUCT_NAME "TEMPLATE_PROJECT" // Should already be set by init_python.py

+Note:
+In CMakeLists.txt, experienced users have the flexibility to customize JUCE modules according to their project's needs.
+They can remove unnecessary modules, modify existing ones, or add new ones as required.
+This allows for a tailored setup that optimizes project functionality while keeping the configuration lightweight and efficient.

 ## Usage after Setup
 ### In VSCode:
 CMake automatically rebuilds on every save.<br>